Skip to main content

 • stability

-The game's stability is frequently criticized, with many users reporting numerous glitches, including falling through the floor and other bugs that detract from the experience.
-While some players find the glitches amusing and still recommend the game for its low price, others highlight the need for significant optimization and polish.
-A few users, however, report experiencing no issues at all, indicating a mixed experience regarding stability.
+The game's stability is a mixed bag, with many users reporting numerous glitches and bugs, including issues like falling through the floor.
+While some players find the glitches amusing and feel the game is worth its low price despite these issues, others highlight the need for significant optimization and polish.
+However, a few users noted that they experienced no bugs at all during their gameplay.

 • “A lot of glitches too - I found myself falling through the floor and into oblivion a lot.”